 Welcome back to Air Fryer Bro and another ‘Bro Meals’ test.
 I have tried reheating leftover pizza and quiche in my air fryer in the past, all with pretty good success.
+What other leftovers do we have in our fridge to heat up?
 Today it is the turn of the humble fried chicken!
 Last night my wife was out of the house and (as it was a Friday) I decided to order some fried chicken.
 As my eyes are bigger than my stomach, I ordered an eight-piece bucket!
 Although I can be a pig, I am not that much of a pig!
 This morning I have three pieces left over and I want to see if I can reheat them successfully in my trusty air fryer!
 Let’s do this!

 The Fried Chicken

 I am quite the fan of Jolibee for cheap fast food style fried chicken.
-I find things such as KFC to be lacking in quality in the region I live in, whereas Jolibee must have a secret source of Filipino chicken or something, because there’s is much nicer!
+I find things such as KFC to be lacking in quality in the region I live in, whereas Jolibee must have a secret source of Filipino chicken or something, because their version is much nicer!

-Anyway, below you can see the three drumsticks I had leftover.
-Fresh out of Jolibee’s they were crispy and juicy!
+Anyway, below you can see the three drumstick chicken pieces I had (forget about the calories, leftover chicken has never looked so good!)
+Fresh out of Jolibee’s they were crispy and juicy (the Jolibee coating is amazing fresh out of the fryer!).
 Can we get anywhere close by reheating it the next day?
 My hungry belly certainly hopes so 🙂

 The Air Fryer

 I think fried chicken will be easy to re-crisp the outside, but tougher to make sure that it gets warmed right through to the core.
 Fried chicken should be piping hot all the way through, so this will be the challenge.
-The problem I see is the outside getting overcooked!
+The problem I see is the outside coating getting overcooked 🙂

-Therefore, I am starting at 170 Celsius/ 338 Fahrenheit for five minutes with my first drumstick.
+Therefore, I am starting at 170 Celsius/ 338 Fahrenheit for a five minute cook time with my first cold chicken drumstick.
 Then we will see where we stand 🙂 What was the result?
 Exactly as I predicted, the outer skin was almost too hot to touch, but the core of the chicken was still cold.
 Still edible, but far from the perfect result.

 So I went to the other extreme for the second drumstick, 150 Celsius/ 300 Fahrenheit, for ten minutes!
 Let’s see if we get a better all round result.
 I have to say, this was almost perfect.
 The fried chicken was piping hot right through to the bone.
 However, the outer skin wasn’t quite as crispy as I would have liked.

 So my final time for my last fried chicken drumstick was eight minutes’ air fried at 150 Celsius/ 300 Fahrenheit , followed by 2 minutes at 180 Celsius/ 356 Fahrenheit.
 And this turned out to be the perfect combination of piping hot chicken and crispy skin.
+Give me some fries and I’m golden (literally).
 This is how I will reheat my fried chicken in the future.
 Yum!
+Fried chicken leftovers won’t be sat in my fridge for long after this 🙂

 What is the Benefit of Using an Air Fryer to Reheat Fried Chicken?

 Using my perfect timings discovered above, you can have piping hot and crispy reheated fried chicken in as little as ten minutes.
 This is a real game changer for me.
-And I have had issues in the past when reheating fried chicken, where I can some weird texture in between the skin and flesh of the fried chicken.
+And I have had issues in the past when reheating fried chicken, where I can some weird texture in between the skin and flesh of the fried chicken (I think it’s to do with excess moisture issues!).
 I didn’t get any of this today when using my air fryer.

 Any Considerations when using an Air Fryer to Reheat Fried Chicken?